Banihal Pass

 The road from Jammu to Srinagar transversed Banihal Pass until 1956 when the Jawahar Tunnel was constructed under the pass.
 The road now passes through the tunnel and the Banihal Pass is no longer used for road transport.

-The Banihal Pass is the place where the scene changes and you will see a sharp change in nature and mountains.
-The natural surroundings of Kashmir reveal themselves as you travel through the Banihal and Jehlum valley roads.
+As from the Banihal Pass a sharp change in nature and mountains can be seen.
+The natural surroundings of Kashmir reveal themselves through the Banihal and Jehlum valley roads.